jnand/cortland-guide/pages/crypto/gnupg.md

 Revocation certificate
 -----------------------

-In the unfortunate event your master key is compromised, youll want to alert the key servers as soon as possible, to do this you'll need a revocation certificate.
+In the unfortunate event your master key is compromised, you'll want to alert the key servers as soon as possible, to do this you'll need a revocation certificate.

 `❯ gpg --output master-revocation-certificate.gpg --gen-revoke AA78C02FE62BF171`